Fix issue in recompiling kernel with double GRF mode.#4287

 - [nitpick] Variable

-uses camelCase, which is inconsistent with the snake_case naming (e.g.,n_spills
+debugEnableduses camelCase, which is inconsistent with the snake_case naming (e.g.,n_spills) used elsewhere in this file.
+Consider renaming todebug_enabledfor consistency.

 const std::optional<bool> debugEnabled =